-It’ time to start thinking about the upcoming homeschool year.
+It’s time to start thinking about how to plan your homeschool year.
 If you start now it can be a relaxed, enjoyable task.
 Getting an early start also allows you to maintain control of your budget by giving you time to search for bargain resources.
 Use these tips to keep your plans on track.
-Grab a notebook, an iced beverage and some colored pens and get started!
+Grab a notebook, an iced beverage, and some colored pens and get started!

 Have a Home for Your Homeschool Planner

 Start off your school year by having a plan for your plan.
 You can download your homeschool planner online.
 Use the downloads to create a master 3-ring binder.
 It’s portable, you can add a calendar, grocery lists, important phone numbers, notes for future ideas and a section for each child.

 If you prefer working online, Homeschool Tracker is an established, proven way to plan lessons, track attendance and grades.
 There are other software programs available for homeschoolers.
 Check out reviews before you buy any program to be certain it will fit your specific needs.